mamipour/tau_helper/QUICKSTART.md

 ### Scaffold generation fails

 1. Check if multi-agent models are misconfigured in `.env`
-2. Try with `--verbose` to see detailed logs
+2. Try with `--verbose` to see detailed execution logs
-3. Use `--max-retries 5` for more retry attempts
+3. Use `--max-actions 150` to allow more actions (default: 100)
+4. Check database state if execution gets stuck

 ## Key Features